-Pass 190 was partially edited due to mispointing values depassing the threshold criteria.
-This is probably related to the Yaw Flip maneuver.
+There are many passes partially edited due to mispointing values greater than the threshold criteria.
+Most of them are in the southern hemisphere.
+This is due to the startracker data unavailibility.
 For the purpose of this quality assessment report, the GOT99.2 GDR field tide model has been replaced by GOT99.3 since the former is not available over the Black Sea, the Caspian and the Baltic sea.